psy0rz/ledanim/README.md

 ![schematic](https://github.com/psy0rz/ledanim/blob/master/ledanim.png?2)

+You can skip the transistor and just power your ATX supply by connecting green to ground. (or use a different 5v power supply)

 ### 2. configure software

 - change platform.ini to match your board and port. (you can also do this via the gui)